Student Academic Support

 The University Learning Center (ULC), located in Dr. Billy F. Cowart Hall 205, provides the TAMIU campus community with an array of academic support programs such as one to one tutoring, supplemental instruction, group tutoring, and exam preparation workshops.
 In addition to these services, the ULC offers students flexible scheduling hours, a supportive learning environment, and learning assistance models focused on student development and student-centered learning strategies.
 Overall, the ULC ensures all students at TAMIU develop an educational compass so they may experience academic growth; accomplish their educational goals; and ultimately, take responsibility for their own academic success..

-The Writing Center, located in Dr. Billy F. Cowart Hall 203, provides individual and small-group tutoring in all subject areas, online assistance, supplemental instruction, classroom support, content-specific workshops and presentations, writing resources, and support for other writing-related activities.
+The University College Writing Center (UCWC), located in Dr. Billy F. Cowart Hall, provides free individual and small-group tutoring sessions, online assistance, supplemental instruction, classroom support, content-specific workshops and presentations, writing resources, peer review/writing sessions, and support for writing-related activities.
+The UCWC aims to help undergraduate and graduate students develop into more confident, effective, and independent writers and learners.
+The UCWC is open six days out of the week and accepts both appointments and walk-ins.